I will never leave you nor forsake you.

 God is always with us.

-What began as a chaotic and stressful drive to school became a celebration of the presence of God.
+What had begun as a chaotic and stressful drive to school became a celebration of the presence of God.
 It was a devotion-on-wheels that began with a door that wouldn’t open.
-A beautiful memory that started with stress but was changed by the grace of Jesus, our Overcomer.
+A beautiful memory that started with stress, but was changed by the grace of Jesus, our Overcomer.

 A few minutes after the “stuck door debacle” they arrived at the carpool line to pick up the other children.
 Tara figured she’d try again.
 She pressed the button to unlock the back doors, and this time they opened with no resistance.